Types of Surfboards and what they are used for (Materials and Measurements)

 Fish

-Some of the first “shortboards” were knee boards that surfers decided to stand up on and many of these boards share characteristics of the “fish” format.
-A Fish is a surfboard that is generally less than 6 feet long with a lot of volume inside.
+Some of the earliest “shortboards” were knee boards that surfers decided to stand up on and many of these boards share characteristics of the “fish” format.
+A fish is a surfboard that is generally less than 6 feet long with a lot of volume on the inside.

 It is characterized by a broad nose, a broad tail with a deep swallow cut and a flat rocker.
-A Fish may be double-keeled or four-finned and because of its shape, it often protrudes into the waves.
+A fish can be either twin-keeled or four-finned and because of its shape, it tends to stick out in the waves.
 The main characteristic of surfing with a fish is the speed and fluidity they allow.
 A fish board has more body than a short board and for this reason it is easier to level the weight in adverse conditions.
-Fish work best in waves that go from thigh to head, although we can sometimes see experienced surfers taking much bigger waves with this type of board.
+Fish work best in waves that go from the thigh to the head, although sometimes we can see experienced surfers take much bigger waves with this type of board.

 Mini Malibu